 A funny story related to that is that most of the time, we didn’t add meat to our spaghetti sauce.
 As a newlywed, I made the same dinner for my husband and he was appalled!
 I don’t think he had ever had spaghetti sauce without the meat.

 A few years ago, I read that pasta made in Italy was less likely to cause digestive issues.
 While I have no idea if that is true or not, the argument they made sounded reasonable.
-So, I began buying pasta made in Italy (or with Italian flour) since then.
+So, I began buying pasta made in Italy (or with Italian flour).

 Then, I learned about glyphosate (an active ingredient in Roundup) and wheat-based products.
-So, I began buying organic pasta several months agi.
+So, I began buying organic pasta several months ago.
 It’s not always readily available, but ALDI and Wal-Mart have some affordable organic pasta options.

 During my stop at The Market, a local grocery store, earlier this week HERE (where I meal planned on the fly) I picked up some pasta.
 I knew I had ground beef in the freezer and canned tomatoes in the pantry to make a meat sauce.